lookitsmidge/jamesmartlandNNLAssessment/Challenges/Develop/README.md

 * Input Validation.

 # Summary
-Write a breif summary of additional changes you would propose to improve the application.
+Write a brief summary of additional changes you would propose to improve the application.